Code-Geass-Codeathon/LBL001_Code-A-Thon/Server/Readme.md

        JWT_SECRET="some super hard sting to guess  add your own" PORT=3001

   Add mongoDB connect application URL to the MONGO_URL quotations.
 Similary add database password.

+  To run the server go to server folder and write nodemon server.js

+  To test the backend Routes  go to your Postman

+  start the server

+  For Registring give the post request , add inurl localhost:Port/auth/register and give the following JSIN object

+                 {
+                   "firstName": "Rahul",
+                   "lastName": "Singh",
+                 "email": "Rahul@gmail.com",
+                  "password": "123ss4dtr5kjlee"

+             }